bensass123/eDreamTeam-1/project-notes.md

 # eDreamTeam - Group Project 2 - codeFriend
 ## Project Notes
-codeFriend (working title) will have 3 initial features; **inspirational quotes**, **humorous memes**, **coding challenges**.
+codeFriend will have 3 initial features; **inspirational quotes**, **humorous memes**, **coding challenges**.
 User will have the option to select a category and infinite scroll through all available content.
 User will be able to create an account, update a profile, and not be served duplicate content (unless approved by user setting).

 ### App Architecture
 Initial structure created using `express-generator` modified to better fit the MVC pattern, incorporate `mocha` tests, and `sequelize-cli` for ORM and migration support.